 Aronson began his legal career in San Francisco with the firm Cooper, White & Cooper, eventually moving to the Phoenix area to join Beus, Gilbert & Morrill in 1983.
 In 1997, he opened his own firm, Morrill & Aronson PLC, specializing in Business Litigation, Real Estate, and Land Use/Zoning law.
 Aronson is admitted to the bar in Arizona and California, as well as the U.S. District Courts: District of Arizona, 1983; U.S. District Court, Southern District of California, 2000; U.S. District Court, Central District of California, 2003; and, the U.S. Court of Appeals, Ninth Circuit, 1975.

 Prior to his legal career, he was a Teaching Fellow at Stanford Law School, a television news reporter in Wisconsin and a United States Congressional candidate.

 As an active member of the greater Phoenix community, Aronson is a Foundation Board Member of Honor Health Foundation.
 He has served on multiple political committees and is a respected lecturer for a variety of CLE courses.

 Martindale-Hubbell has awarded Aronson its highest “AV Preeminent 5.0 out of 5″ peer-review rating for legal ability and ethics.
-He has also been named to the Best Lawyers in America and Southwest Super Lawyers, 2007 – 2016.
+Aronson was named Lawyer of the Year in Phoenix for Eminent Domain and Condemnation law in both 2014 and 2017 by U.S. World News and Report.
+He has also been named to the Best Lawyers in America and Southwest Super Lawyers, 2007 – 2017.

 After graduating from the University of Illinois with a bachelors degree in Finance, Aronson continued his education at Stanford University, receiving both a masters degree in Broadcast Communications and a juris doctorate from Stanford Law School.